Nutritional Difference in Infants: Contrasting Carbohydrate and Lipid Profiles between Normal and Obese States

 Photo by Marisa Howenstine on Unsplash

-Objective: to compare the macronutrient content of HM in normal and overweight/obese infants aged under 12 months old.
+Objective: to investigate the macronutrient content of HM in exclusive breast-feeding infants aged under 12 months old.